Cryptographic agility: Importance

-With the rise of secure transport layer communication in the end of the 1990s, cryptographic primitives and algorithms have been increasingly more popular; as an example, by 2019 more than 80% of all website employed some form of security measures.
+With the rise of secure transport layer communication in the end of the 1990s, cryptographic primitives and algorithms have been increasingly popular; for example, by 2019, more than 80% of all websites employed some form of security measures.
 Furthermore, cryptographic techniques are widely incorporated to protect applications and business transactions.

-However, as cryptographic algorithms are deployed, researching their security intensifies, and new attacks against cryptographic primitives (old and new alike) are discovered in short intervals.

-Crypto-agility tries to tackle the implied threat to information security by allowing swift deprecation of vulnerable primitives and replacement by new ones.
+However, as cryptographic algorithms are deployed, research of their security intensifies, and new attacks against cryptographic primitives (old and new alike) are discovered.
+Crypto-agility tries to tackle the implied threat to information security by allowing swift deprecation of vulnerable primitives and replacement with new ones.

-This threat is not merely theoretical; many algorithms that were once considered secure (DES, 512 bit RSA, RC4) are now known to be vulnerable, some even to amateur attackers.
-On the other hand, new algorithms (AES, Elliptic Curve Cryptography) are often both more secure and faster in comparison to old ones.
-Systems designed to meet crypto-agility criteria are expected to be less affected should current primitives are found vulnerable, and may enjoy better latency or battery usage by using new and improved primitives.
+This threat is not merely theoretical; many algorithms that were once considered secure (DES, 512-bit RSA, RC4) are now known to be vulnerable, some even to amateur attackers.
+On the other hand, new algorithms (AES, Elliptic curve cryptography) are often both more secure and faster in comparison to old ones.
+Systems designed to meet crypto-agility criteria are expected to be less affected should current primitives be found vulnerable, and may enjoy better latency or battery usage by using new and improved primitives.

-As an example, quantum computing, if feasible, is expected to be able to defeat existing public key cryptography algorithms.
-The overwhelming majority of the existing public key infrastructure rely on the computational hardness of problems such as large integer factorization and discrete logarithm problems (which includes elliptic-curve cryptography as a special case).
-Quantum computers running Shor's algorithm can solve these problems exponentially faster than the best known algorithms for conventional computers.
-Post-quantum cryptography is the subfield of cryptography that aims to replace algorithms broken with new ones that are believed hard to break even for a quantum computer.
-The main families of post-quantum alternatives to factoring and discrete logarithm include lattice-based cryptography, multivariate cryptography, hash-based cryptography and code-based cryptography.
+For example, quantum computing, if feasible, is expected to be able to defeat existing public key cryptography algorithms.
+The overwhelming majority of existing public-key infrastructure relies on the computational hardness of problems such as integer factorization and discrete logarithms (which includes elliptic-curve cryptography as a special case).
+Quantum computers running Shor's algorithm can solve these problems exponentially faster than the best-known algorithms for conventional computers.
+Post-quantum cryptography is the subfield of cryptography that aims to replace quantum-vulnerable algorithms with new ones that are believed hard to break even for a quantum computer.
+The main families of post-quantum alternatives to factoring and discrete logarithms include lattice-based cryptography, multivariate cryptography, hash-based cryptography, and code-based cryptography.

 Awareness

 System evolution and crypto-agility are not the same.
 System evolution progresses on the basis of emerging business and technical requirements.
-Crypto-agility is related instead to computing infrastructure and requires consideration by security experts, system designers and application developers.
+Crypto-agility is related instead to computing infrastructure and requires consideration by security experts, system designers, and application developers.